TaihouAnF/Basic-Rendering-Engine/README.md

 The Renderer supports **light ray emission, diffusion, perfect reflection, and refraction**.

 ### Demo
-This Demo shows a 1024 * 1024 scene with a point light source at the center with 12 reflective circles and 12 refractive circles around, light rays will diffuse on walls.
+This Demo shows a *1024 * 1024* scene of:
+  * a point light source at the center;
+  * 12 reflective circles and
+  * 12 refractive circles around;
+  * light rays will diffuse on walls;

 ![2D Simulation Demo](https://github.com/TaihouAnF/Basic-Rendering-Engine/blob/main/Demo/light2D_output.png)

 ## 3D Renderer